physicianfyi/physician.fyi/README.md

 5. Now you geocode.
 Store the query that ended up being used for the geocode so that we can go back and check.

+- Also store the query when it's not successful so we can skip retrying the same query in subsequent runs.

 You want to produce several files in the directory `data/[state]`:

 - clean.json (required) with a schema like: